 The website relaunched on the same day that the new administration took over.
 The new slick and clean design immediately caught the eyes of many and became a talking point for tech enthusiasts.

 Here at WP Hive, our team loved the all-new look.
 If you are a WordPress lover, join us, as we talk about the new design, what changed from the previous one, and what this relaunch means for the WordPress community.

 When Did the White House Start Using WordPress?

 The White House website www.whitehouse.gov has been powered by CMS for a long time.
 It was Drupal, which was the choice of successive administrations from 2009 to 2017.
-However in 2017, the new administration closed the door for Drupal, and it was time for WordPress to power the prestigious White House website.
+However in 2017, the new administration migrated from Drupal to WordPress, and it was time for WordPress to power the prestigious White House website.

 It was on December 15, 2017, that the White House first launched their website with WordPress, which was an auspicious occasion for the WordPress community.
 The move was welcomed by many as WordPress is arguably the most stable CMS out there.